 It’s sound advice your plastic surgeon is giving you on sleep position post-surgery.
-Sleeping on your back, propped up after breast surgery helps your body heal, prevent complications, and for your breast implants to settle in to a good position.
+Sleeping on your back, propped up after a breast augmentation helps your body heal, prevent complications, and for your breast implants to settle in to a good position.

 But... it can lead to lower back ache and muscle tension in your neck and shoulders :(